 Armie was on the Today show last week where he talked about Call Me By Your Name where he talked about the movie’s upcoming release.
 Check out the video and photos.

 Category: Gallery Update

-I’ve updated the gallery with photos of Armie from the second day of New York Film Festival.
+I’ve updated the gallery with photos of Armie attending Deadline Hollywood The Contenders event a couple of days ago.